 - The right to express opinion, which includes the right to state agreement or disagreement with the opinions of others and the right to an appropriate forum for the expression of opinion.

-- The right to have access to a process through which to resolve deprivations of rights.
+- The right to have access to a process through which to resolve alleged deprivations of rights.

 - the right to be informed of any charges of misconduct,

-- the right to adequate time to prepare a response to the charges,
+- the right to an opportunity to respond to the charges,

 - the right to hear evidence in support of the charges,